xlxlxlx/ARGem/README.md

 - README.txt:           this file
 - runscheduler.sh:      script to run the scheduler
 - scheduler.py:         scheduler script

-## Run the pipeline
-- to run: ./runscheduler.sh <metadata file> <project ID> <user ID> <MGE database>
-  - (example)  ./runscheduler.sh sample_metadata_upload_2.xlsx myProject myUser metacompare
-- pipeline will either start immediately (if no other projects in the queue) or be added to the queue
-- once pipeline is done running, find the project under /userprojects/

 # Reference database
  - CARD: https://card.mcmaster.ca (version 3.1.0)